 On the tropical side of the game, we show that for a point $q\in \Lambda$ corresponding to a tropical curve passing through $3d+g-1$ vertically stretched points, the stratum $M_\Theta$ of $M_{g, n, \nabla}^\trop$ containing $\alpha(q)$ is nice, and the boundary of the interval ${\rm Im}(\alpha)\cap M_\Theta$ belongs to simple walls adjacent to $M_\Theta$.
-We then use the {\em floor-elevator} structure of floor decomposed curves to describe the nice strata adjacent to these simple walls, and show that by traveling along the nice strata and by crossing the corresponding simple walls, we can find a leg of $\Lambda$ such that $\alpha$ maps it to a nice stratum parametrizing tropical curves having a contracted edge of varying length, see Lemma~\ref{lem:keylemma}, and the figures within its proof.
+We then use the {\em floor-elevator} structure of floor decomposed curves to describe the nice strata adjacent to these simple walls, and show that by traveling along the nice strata and by crossing the corresponding simple walls, we can find a leg of $\Lambda$ such that $\alpha$ maps it to a nice stratum parameterizing tropical curves having a contracted edge of varying length, see Lemma~\ref{lem:keylemma}, and the figures within its proof.

-To complete the proof of the main theorem we follow the ideas of \cite{Tyo07}, and consider the so called {\em decorated Severi varieties} $U_{d,\delta}$ that parametrize reduced curves with $\delta:=\binom{d-1}{2}-g$ marked nodes.
+To complete the proof of the Main Theorem we follow the ideas of \cite{Tyo07}, and consider the so called {\em decorated Severi varieties} $U_{d,\delta}$ that parameterize reduced curves with $\delta:=\binom{d-1}{2}-g$ marked nodes.
 We prove that these varieties are smooth, equidimensional, and that the natural map $\overline U_{d,\delta}\to |\CO_{\PP^2}(d)|$ is generically finite and has $\overline V_{g,d}$ as its image.
-Finally, we show that the variety $U^\irr_{d,\delta}$ parametrizing irreducible reduced curves of degree $d$ with $\delta$ marked nodes is irreducible (Theorem~\ref{thm:irrdecsev}), which implies the main theorem.
+Finally, we show that the variety $U^\irr_{d,\delta}$ parameterizing irreducible reduced curves of degree $d$ with $\delta$ marked nodes is irreducible (Theorem~\ref{thm:irrdecsev}), which implies the Main Theorem.

-The last algebro-geometric step based on the decorated Severi varieties can be replaced by an argument based on tropical geometry.
-This, however, would make the presentation more combinatorially involved and technical.
-Another reason to choose the argument based on the study of decorated Severi varieties is the following corollary providing an explicit description of the geometry of $\overline V_{g,d}$ along $V_{1-d,d}$ (Theorem~\ref{thm:branchstr}).
-We show that as in the case of characteristic zero, at a general $[C_0]\in V_{1-d,d}$, the variety $\overline V_{g,d}$ consists of smooth branches parametrized by all possible subsets $\mu$ of $\delta$ nodes of $C_0$.
+The analysis of the decorated Severi varieties allows us to generalize the well-known description of the local geometry of the closure of the Severi variety $\overline V_{g,d}$ along $V_{1-d,d}$ to the case of arbitrary characteristic (Theorem~\ref{thm:branchstr}).
+We show that as in the case of characteristic zero, at a general $[C_0]\in V_{1-d,d}$, the variety $\overline V_{g,d}$ consists of smooth branches parameterized by all possible subsets $\mu$ of $\delta$ nodes of $C_0$.
 Furthermore, the intersections of branches are reduced, have expected dimension, and the branch corresponding to $\mu$ belongs to $\overline V^\irr_{g,d}$ if and only if $C_0\setminus\mu$ is connected.